sammlapp/picopy/README.md

 Copy sd cards to to a hard drive on Raspberry Pi-based Swallow devices

 ## Using Swallows to copy SD cards
 Swallows are raspberry pi-based devices that copy SD card content to a hard drive.
 This document explains how to use Swallows to copy SD card content to a hard drive.
 It assumes the Swallows are fully set up, so that picopy.py runs on boot.
+See [this document](https://gist.github.com/sammlapp/20e8957f0b5e225f8afa4d88947d8b02) for instructions on setting up Swallows.

 The Swallow always has a “status” which indicates the current mode of operation.
 The LEDs indicate the current status of the Swallow.
 The flow chart may be all you need to understand how to use Swallows.
-(Just make sure your destination drive has a .picopydest file, and don’t disconnect drives without ejecting them first)
+(Just make sure your destination drive has a file or folder named `PICOPY_DESTINATION`, and don’t disconnect drives without ejecting them first!)

 ![workflow diagram for swallows](img/workflow.jpg)